 Erlich’s book, Target Iraq: What the News Media Didn’t Tell You, co-authored with Norman Solomon, became a best seller in 2003.
 The Iran Agenda: The Real Story of US Policy and the Middle East Crisis was published in 2007.
 Dateline Havana: The Real Story of US Policy and the Future of Cuba was published in 2009.
 Conversations with Terrorists: Middle East Leaders on Politics, Violence and Empire, was published in 2010.
-Inside Syria: The Backstory of Their Civil War and What the World Can Expect came out in October 2014.
+The paperback edition of Inside Syria: The Backstory of Their Civil War and What the World Can Expect came out in 2016.

 Erlich shared a Peabody Award in 2006 as a segment producer for Crossing East, a radio documentary on the history of Asians in the US.
 In 2012, the Society of Professional Journalists (Nor Cal) awarded Erlich a prize for best “radio explanatory journalism” for his documentary “Inside the Syrian Revolution.”
 In 2004 Erlich’s radio special “Children of War: Fighting, Dying, Surviving,” won a Clarion Award presented by the Alliance for Women in Communication and second and third place from the National Headlines Awards.
 His article about the U.S. use of depleted uranium ammunition was voted the eighth most censored story in America for 2003 by Project Censored at Sonoma State University.
 In 2002 his radio documentary, “The Russia Project,” hosted by Walter Cronkite, won the depth reporting prize for broadcast journalism awarded by the Northern California Chapter of the Society of Professional Journalists.